-Bipolar disorder can be successfully managed but must be individualized according to the causes and symptoms.
+Bipolar disorder can be managed successfully managed but must be individualized based on the causes and symptoms.
 Bipolar disorder is treated with a combination of two or more of the following treatments:

 - Cognitive Therapy to change unproductive thinking patterns by sorting out unrealistic thoughts

 - Medication Therapy to achieve mood regulation with prevention or amelioration of mood episodes.

 - Family Therapy to help families understand and deal with stressors associated with bipolar disorder

 - Psychoeducation to help clients and family members learn about the disease and recognize the signs and symptoms of a manic or depressive episode so that intervention can be sought

 - Interpersonal Therapy to improve interpersonal relationships and regulate daily routines, including sleep schedules

 If you suspect that you or a loved one may have bipolar disorder, please contact a professional mental health provider for diagnosis and treatment.